0xD3bt/Trench-Tools/docs/VPS_SETUP.md

 6. Choose at least `2 vCPU / 4 GB RAM`.
 7. Choose the region closest to your target RPC/provider endpoints.
 8. For EU, start with Frankfurt or Amsterdam.
-9. For US East, start with New York / Newark.
+9. For US East, start with New York / Newark for the default east-side endpoints.
-10. For US West or central fallback, start with Salt Lake City.
+10. For US West or central fallback, start with Salt Lake City and set the Salt Lake provider endpoint.
 11. In the SSH key section, select `trench-tools`.
 12. In the startup script/user-data section, select `trench-tools-bootstrap`.
 13. In the firewall section, select `trench-tools-ssh-only`.